Private road ordinance amendments postponed

 Key facts

-- The proposed amendments are intended to add 'flexibility and efficiency' to the private road ordinance, which was last completely rewritten in 2022.
+- Township staff proposed the amendments to add "flexibility and efficiency" to the private road ordinance that was updated in 2022.

 Discretion or exceptions